sanskrit/raw_etexts_english/blogs/manasataramgini/2003-08-19_a-hindu-contribution-the-war-elephant.md

 +++
-title = "A Hindu contribution: the warxa0elephant"
+title = "A Hindu contribution: the war elephant"

 +++
 It has often been stated that many of the martial failures of Hindus has